 Drug and Alcohol Withdrawal is a process that occurs when an addict suddenly stops using.
 Their body and mind have become so dependent on their addiction that the moment they are without, normal functioning is challenged.
-There are several drug and Alcohol withdrawal symptoms altogether, but each substance has its own unique family of symptoms and a timeline as to how they play out. depending on the type of addiction along with how long the addiction has been evident.
+There are several drug and Alcohol withdrawal symptoms altogether, but each substance has its own unique family of symptoms.
+A critical concern is how long will the Alcohol and drug withdrawals last.

 The various processes of drug and Alcohol withdrawals generally share some common patterns and characteristics.
 First, and most importantly, withdrawing involves a change in mental or emotional state.
 Whether due to biochemical factors or psychological factors, addiction completely alters the normal mental or emotional state of the addict.
 During the withdrawal process, that state is reverting, at least partially, to the pre-addiction state.